-If you have suppliers or manufacturers that you work closely with – such as furniture retailers or maintenance companies – you can leverage your position as a bulk-buyer in order to achieve rebates (or at least discounts).
+If you have suppliers or manufacturers that you work closely with – such as furniture retailers or maintenance companies – you can leverage Centralised Purchasing in order to achieve rebates (or at least discounts).

-Think about it: if you buy all of your building’s furniture from one company, or you send all maintenance work to one company, you are enormously benefitting these businesses – so shouldn’t you be rewarded for this?
+Think about it: Via Centralised Purchasing, you buy all of your building’s furniture from one company, or you send all maintenance work to one company, you are enormously benefitting these businesses – so shouldn’t you be rewarded for this?
 You should, and you can be if you make your case clearly and you know how to negotiate.

 - Other Rent

-If you are a build-to-rent developer or a student accommodation provider, it’s not just apartments and living quarters that you can make rental income from.
+If you are a PRS, BTR, and/or a PBSA manager, it’s not just apartments and living quarters that you can make rental income from.
 You can rent other spaces out to various people and organisations.

 Contact Fjeld Consulting